Layton-Lab/Sex-Specific-Exercise-Model/README.md

 All male model files can be found in the folder 'male'

-Experimental data, along with references, is contained in the .xlsx files.

 # Additional files

 helper_functions include .m functions to select a colormap and generate figures